How AI remembers today. And how it should tomorrow.

 The local brain is what gives memory its intelligence: it decides what to keep, how to index it, and what is sensitive.

-Instead of a generic cloud memory, Sanctum Elysium imagines a local brain — four specialized components running with Ollama, each with a distinct role.
+Instead of a generic cloud memory, Sanctum Elysium builds a local brain — a small house of specialized agents, each with a distinct role and its own moment of the day: some greet every memory at the door, some work only while you sleep, some guard the gates, and one writes everything down.
 Lightweight, fast, and deeply personal.

-Lightweight model that scores every new piece of info: priority, emotion, duration.
-Creates a unique 64-dimension signature — just for you.
+Lightweight model that scores every new piece of info: priority, emotion, valence (positive or negative), duration.
+Creates a unique emotional signature — just for you.

-Detects sensitive info (banking, passwords, personal data) and moves it straight into a separate encrypted vault.
+Detects sensitive info (banking, passwords, personal data) with pure pattern rules — no AI to sweet-talk — and moves it straight into a separate encrypted vault.

 The whole system is designed to stay lightweight, fast, and above all — deeply personalized.